 A Nature-Inspired Cottage

 This house was tired, unloved and on it’s last legs, yet something about it stole my heart.
 It was easy to envision a small country cottage, charming and tidy, behind a white picket fence.
-So to aid the design decisions, I created a story around it about a 19th century family who might have made their living off the land, perhaps by farming or raising cows and pigs.
+So to aid the design decisions, I created a story around it about a 19th century small family who might have made their living off the land, perhaps by farming or raising cows, sheep and pigs.
 They worked hard and were well attuned to the seasons of nature.

 Property Concerns